ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 });
 ```

+### Side Note: React Testing Library

+The application is bundled with <a href="https://testing-library.com/docs/react-testing-library/intro" target="_blank"> React Testing Library</a>, which provides a set of light-weight utility functions to test React components in a way that encourages better testing practices.
+Instead of dealing with instances of rendered React components, tests will work with actual DOM nodes providing more confidence that your application will work in the way a real user would interact with it.

 ### Setup and Teardown Code

 The tests we'll be creating for `Home.test.tsx` will not require any setup or teardown code.
 We will add tests later that require this, and will revisit setup and teardown code at that time.

-The `App.test.tsx` test does not require any setup or teardown code.
-We will add tests later that require this, and will revisit setup and teardown code at that time.

-### Test Header Text
+### Test Header Text Value

 By default, our Home page has it's header text set to "Blank".
 We can query the DOM in order to make sure that our header text is rendering correctly.